LC1332/Luotuo-Chinese-LLM/README.md

 - [X] translate alpaca json data into Chinese
 - [X] finetuning with lora(model 0.1)
 - [X] release 0.1 model (model A)
-- [X] model to hugging face, GUI demo
+- [X] model to Hugging Face, GUI demo
 - [ ] train lora with more alpaca data(model 0.3)
 - [ ] train lora with more alpaca data(model 0.9)